algosup/2024-2025-project-5-bubble-intermarche-team-8/documents/technical_specification/technical_specification.md

 - The UI shall be fully responsive and accessible on any mobile devices.
 - Tap targets shall comply with **[minimum spacing guidelines](https://www.w3.org/TR/WCAG21/#text-spacing)** to avoid interaction errors.
 - All touch gestures (e.g., scrolling, tapping) shall have accessible alternatives where required.

-Certainly!
-Here's the updated **Section 3.10 – Localization & Internationalization**, now including the detail about automatic locale detection on app load via the device's language settings:

----

 ### 3.10.
 Localization & Internationalization